freevariable/Fulgance/README.md

 - curl http://127.0.0.1:4999/v1/save/myName/55
 To restore the sim:
 - kill the running mp.py
-- restart mp.py with the load=simName option: ./mp.py --load=myName
+- restart mp.py with the resume=simName option: ./mp.py --resume=myName

 ### API
 - get a status of a runnin sim: curl http://127.0.0.1:4999/v1/describe/status